LLL4040/SE422/Homework2/Mesos.md

 * We present Mesos, a platform for sharing commodity clusters between multiple diverse cluster computing frameworks, such as Hadoop and MPI.
 * In this paper, we propose Mesos, a thin resource sharing layer that enables fine-grained sharing across diverse cluster computing frameworks, by giving frameworks a common interface for accessing cluster resources.

-## 二、How does the paper solve these problems?
+## 二、How does the Mesos paper solve these problems?
 ### sharing model&resource offers
 * Mesos is built around two design elements: a fine-grained sharing model at the level of tasks, and a distributed scheduling mechanism called resource offers that delegates scheduling decisions to the frameworks.
 ###  how to build a scalable and efficient system
 * delegating control over scheduling to the frameworks
 * resource offer encapsulates a bundle of resources that a framework can allocate on a cluster node to run tasks
-## 三、What are the important methods?
+## 三、What are the important methods Mesos use?
 ### 1、main components of Mesos
 ![main components of Mesos](https://img-blog.csdn.net/20161213211754172?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQvdTAxMTM2NDYxMg==/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast)
 * The master implements fine-grained sharing across frameworks using resource offers.